Cheryl Crawford: Personal life

 Crawford was a lesbian and was linked romantically with her fellow Group Theatre actress Dorothy Patten, with whom she lived for several years in the 1930s.
 Patten had also financed several of the group's shows.
 Patten and Crawford visited each other's family homes in Chattanooga and Akron.
 Following her break-up with Patten circa 1937, Crawford later became the lifelong partner of chef Ruth Norman.
+She died in 1986.